sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-system-monitor</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Process and resource monitor
+Short desc    : Process and resource monitor
 URL          : https://wiki.gnome.org/Apps/SystemMonitor
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : gnome-system-monitor allows to graphically view and manipulate the running
+Descript     : gnome-system-monitor allows to graphically view and manipulate the running
              : processes on your system.
 It also provides an overview of available resources
              : such as CPU and memory.
 ```